 On the Effective Date, the Plan Administrator Assets shall vest automatically in the Plan Administrator free and clear of all Liens, claims, encumbrances, and other interests.
 The Plan shall be considered a motion pursuant to sections 105, 363, and 365 of the Bankruptcy Code for such relief.
 The transfer of the Plan Administrator Assets to the Plan Administrator shall be made for the benefit and on behalf of holders of Claims receiving a distribution from proceeds of the Plan Administrator Assets.
 The Plan Administrator shall not be deemed a successor in interest of the Debtors for any purpose other than as specifically set forth herein.
-In connection with the transfer of the Plan Administrator Assets, any attorney-client privilege, work product privilege, or other privilege or immunity attaching to any documents or communications (whether written or oral) transferred to the Plan Administrator will vest in the Plan Administrator and its representatives, and the Debtors and the Plan Administrator are authorized to take all necessary actions to effectuate the transfer of such privileges to the Plan Administrator.
+In connection with the transfer of the Plan Administrator Assets, any attorney-client privilege, work product privilege, or other privilege or immunity attaching to any documents or communications (whether written or oral) transferred to the Plan Administrator are authorized to take all necessary actions to effectuate the transfer of such privileges to the Plan Administrator.

-To the extent that the Plan Administrator Assets include the Debtors' record title interests or operating rights interests in the Federal Leases, the United States disputes that such Federal Leases can vest in the Plan Administrator, or in any assignee or transferee, free and clear of Debtors' non-dischargeable decommissioning obligations and/or other regulatory obligations.
+To the extent that the Plan Administrator Assets include the Debtors' record title interests or operating rights interests in the Federal Leases, the United States disputes that such Federal Leases can vest in the Plan Administrator, or in any assignee or transferee, free and clear of Debtors' nondischargeable decommissioning obligations and/or other regulatory obligations.
 Lessees and owners of operating rights, including the Debtors, are jointly and severally responsible for meeting decommissioning obligations for facilities on leases as the obligations accrue and until each obligation is met.
 See 30 C.F.R. § 250.1701.